mozilla/experimenter-docs/docs/getting-started/data-scientists/overview.md

 Sample size recommendations are operationalized as the fraction of the Firefox population that should consider enrolling in your recipe.
 This is determined by discussing your [experiment design document](https://docs.google.com/document/d/1_bWn_1y5x1zf6zl7Loj4O1qKnVdxzIMXOawIpf32CsM/edit) at either [desktop or mobile data science office hours](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/6849684/Office+Hours).

+The information in the [Experiment brief](https://docs.google.com/document/d/1_bWn_1y5x1zf6zl7Loj4O1qKnVdxzIMXOawIpf32CsM/edit) needs to provide the information needed for sizing.

 ### Filtering
 Nimbus can filter on several factors, including: